Showing posts with label Thinkers. Show all posts

 Argh, I keep saying Toggle!

-Decades after being told the Atari ST had died, here is yet another brand new game thanks to Côté Gamers.
+Decades after being told the Atari ST had died, another brand new game is out by Côté Gamers.
 It's a puzzler by demo crews Dune (José Martins) and Sector One (François Galea & Denis Huguet).
-Each screen has a 5x5 board of large square tiles and the challenge is to flip these in order to display the correct pattern.
+Each screen has a 5x5 board of square tiles and the challenge is to flip these (in order) to display the correct pattern.
 Easy Peasy!

-This is done by group-selecting a particular number of tiles and flipping them over until you obtain the desired pattern correctly (which is shown opposite side of the screen).
-You are able to select these tiles in either a vertical or horizontal line but not diagonally.
+This is done by group-selecting a particular number of tiles and flipping them over until you obtain the desired pattern (which is shown opposite side of the screen).
+You select these tiles in either a vertical or horizontal line but not diagonally.
 I know this sounds like a really superficial idea and one that is probably very easy?

-Well, wait a minute because you're only allowed X number of moves (indicated on the right) and that means staring at the screen - before making a stupid mistake - as each action must always be the correct one.
-Yes, Toogle is very demanding but it would be boring if it were easy, right?
+Wait a minute - you're only allowed X number of moves (indicated on the right).
+That means staring at the screen - before making a stupid mistake - as each action must always be correct.
+Toogle is very demanding but it would be boring if it were easy, right?
 Are you ready to be tortured and entertained in equal measure?

 Visually, this ain't no Enchanted Land.
 But that's a good thing, right?
-Okay, let's check it out...
+Let's check it out...

 Level 6 is actually one of the easier boards to fix.
 It's almost like the game is spelling out a word ;-)